FoxAhead/Civ2-UI-Additions/README.md

 30. Added shields cost in the city Change Production list.
 ![Screenshot](Screenshots/CityChangeProductionShieldsAndCancel.png?raw=true "Screenshot")

-31. Sorting in City Status advisor. ities can be sorted by size, name, food, production or trade.
+31. Sorting in City Status advisor.
+Cities can be sorted by size, name, food, production or trade.
 Added total cities number.
 ![Screenshot](Screenshots/CityStatusAdvisorSortingAndTotal.png?raw=true "Screenshot")

 32. Mass change specialists in City window.
 Hover mouse over specialist, hold Shift key and scroll mouse wheel - this changes all specialists at once.
 Shift-clicking on specialist change others to the same one.

 33. Suppress simple GAME.TXT popups.
-The list of popup names could be set in the UIA Setttings (`Menu` - `UI Additions` - `Settings...` - `List...`).
+The list of popup names could be set in the UIA Settings (`Menu` - `UI Additions` - `Settings...` - `List...`).
 These popups will be shown in the map overlay instead, eliminating the annoying need to click 'OK' button.
 ![Screenshot](Screenshots/SuppressSimplePopups.png?raw=true "Screenshot")

 34. Include fix for `mk.dll` (`229.gif`, `250.gif`) and `pv.dll` (`105.gif`).
 As here: